 Another example of parsimony came on the season’s final home game in 1979.
 On “Fan Appreciation Day,” the surprise giveaway to all fans in attendance was cups of ice cream that would have otherwise gone unsold amid fog, rain, wind, and cold.
-The end of the 1979 season also marked the departure of Jane Jarvis.
+July 1979 also marked the departure of Jane Jarvis.
 “I thought I was leaving on my own volition,” she said in 2008.
 “It turns out they would have let me go, because there was no organ anymore.
 The new owners didn’t want it.
-They made it clear they didn’t want the music.”xxxviii
+They made it clear they didn’t want the music.”38

 Soon after the Apple was installed came one of the few instants from this period that Mets diehards could cherish.
 On June 14, 1980, the Mets came back from a 6-0 deficit to beat San Francisco, 7-6.
 Outfielder Steve Henderson – one of the four players received in the 1977 Tom Seaver trade – hit a two-out, three-run homer in the bottom of the ninth to cap the winning five-run rally.
 The fans (“Nobody left the park,” said manager Joe Torre) stood and demanded a curtain call, and Henderson ultimately did so.
 A new slogan was born – “The Magic Is Back” – though the Mets didn’t really live up to it for another four years or so.